Roaches cross-validation case study

 LOO-PIT-ECDF

 Although the models are different, with finite data and wide LOO predictive distributions, there is a limit in which differences can be see in LOO-PIT values.
-Both negative-binomial and zero-inflated negative binomial are close enough the LOO-PIT can’t see discrepancy from the data, but elpd_loo is still able to to show that zero-inflation component improves the predictive accuracy.
+Both negative-binomial and zero-inflated negative binomial are close enough the LOO-PIT can’t see discrepancy from the data, but elpd_loo and calibration plot were able to to show that zero-inflation component improves the predictive accuracy and calibration.

 Plot posterior